jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (a) standards, requirements, or recommended practices of another State or an international organisation:
   (b) standards, requirements, or rules of the NZ Standards Organisation, or a body or organisation outside New Zealand that has functions corresponding to the functions of the NZ Standards Organisation:
   (c) material formulated by a specialist public sector organisation or a specialist private sector organisation:
-  (d) any other material or document that, in the opinion of the Minister or the Agency, is too large or impractical to be printed as part of the rule.
+  (d) any other material or document that, in the opinion of the Minister or the Agency (as the case may be), is too large or impractical to be printed as part of the rule.
 (2) Material may be incorporated by reference in a rule— (a) in whole or in part; and
   (b) with modifications, additions, or variations specified in the rule.